-This is a really easy recipe that was given to me by a colleague at work.
+This is a really easy recipe that makes a great gift.
 The success of these truffles depends solely on the ingredients used.

 First decide on the type of chocolate - milk or dark? sweet, semi sweet or white.
 Whatever your preference try and get the best quality possible.

 Next is your choice of the alcohol you will be using.
 If you want a coffee flavour, tia Maria or Kahlua mixed with some strong coffee powder should do the trick.
 Grand Marnier and some orange zest should make great orange flavoured truffles....and so on....use your imagination!

 A quick note, you don't have to use alcohol - you can also use jam or fruit puree instead.